Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 * **“Effective Date”** means the date first written above, which is the date this Agreement comes into force and the License is granted, unless a different commencement date is specified explicitly for certain obligations.

 * **"Registered User"** means any wallet account created in the System, regardless of transaction activity or balance status.
 For billing purposes under Section 3.1, the monthly fee tier shall be determined by the total number of Registered Users at month-end.
 Registered Users include all accounts in the System database including active, inactive, dormant, suspended, or closed accounts.
+The following accounts are excluded from the Registered User count:

-Only accounts that have been **permanently deleted** by the end-user (where all user data is removed from the System database in accordance with applicable data protection laws and the user's explicit deletion request) are excluded from the Registered User count.
-The Bank cannot unilaterally delete user accounts for billing purposes; account deletion can only occur upon the user's explicit request to permanently remove their account and data from the System.
+  (i) Accounts that have been **permanently deleted** by the end-user (where all user data is removed from the System database in accordance with applicable data protection laws and the user's explicit deletion request);

+  (ii) **Dormant Accounts** that meet ALL of the following criteria: (a) no transaction activity for a continuous period of at least **24 consecutive months**, (b) zero account balance for the entire 24-month period, (c) no login or authentication activity during the 24-month period, and (d) the account has been formally reclassified by The Bank as "Dormant" in the System with appropriate customer notification as required by applicable banking regulations.
+Dormant Accounts shall be automatically excluded from billing beginning in the month following their formal reclassification.
+If a Dormant Account subsequently becomes active (any transaction, balance, or login), it shall be immediately re-included in the Registered User count for billing purposes.

+  (iii) **Fraudulent or Duplicate Accounts** that have been identified and flagged by The Bank's compliance or risk management systems as fraudulent, duplicate, or created in violation of the Bank's KYC/AML policies, provided such accounts are blocked from all system functionality and formally documented in The Bank's compliance records.

+  **Billing Reconciliation:** The Bank may request quarterly reconciliation of the Registered User count, including review of account classifications (active, inactive, dormant) and verification of exclusions under subsections (i), (ii), and (iii) above.
+CICO shall provide supporting reports and data exports to facilitate such reconciliation.
+Any disputed account classifications shall be resolved through good-faith discussion between the Parties' technical and finance teams within fifteen (15) business days.

 * **“Active Subscriber”** means a registered wallet user who either (i) conducted at least one transaction during the billing month, or (ii) held a positive balance at any point during the billing month, as recorded in the System.
 This metric is used for reporting, performance measurement, and operational analytics only, and does not affect billing calculations.